DNS-OARC/parseconf/README.md

 ## About

-This is a helper library for parsing confiuration files.
+This is a helper library for parsing configuration files.

 ## Usage